Grand Unified Theory: Current evidence

 The discovery of neutrino oscillations indicates that the Standard Model is incomplete, but there is currently no clear evidence that nature is described by any Grand Unified Theory.
 Neutrino oscillations have led to renewed interest toward certain GUT such as SO(10).

-One of the few possible experimental tests of certain GUT is proton decay and also fermion masses.
+Some of the few possible experimental tests of certain GUT are proton decay and fermion masses.
 There are a few more special tests for supersymmetric GUT.
 However, minimum proton lifetimes from research (at or exceeding the ×10^34~×10^35 year range) have ruled out simpler GUTs and most non-SUSY models.

 The maximum upper limit on proton lifetime (if unstable), is calculated at 6×10^39 years for SUSY models and 1.4×10^36 years for minimal non-SUSY GUTs.

 The gauge coupling strengths of QCD, the weak interaction and hypercharge seem to meet at a common length scale called the GUT scale and equal approximately to ×10^16 GeV (slightly less than the Planck energy of ×10^19 GeV), which is somewhat suggestive.
 This interesting numerical observation is called the gauge coupling unification, and it works particularly well if one assumes the existence of superpartners of the Standard Model particles.
 Still, it is possible to achieve the same by postulating, for instance, that ordinary (non supersymmetric) SO(10) models break with an intermediate gauge scale, such as the one of Pati–Salam group.